knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 For most people, this code will look weird.
 But not us!
 If there are globals, it gets the `twig` Definition back *out* of the `ContainerBuilder`.
-This definition was added when it loaded `twig.xml`, and now we're going to change it based on some config.
-Just focus on the second part of the `if`: it calls `$def->addMethodCall()` and passes it `addGlobal` and two arguments: our key from the config, and the value - `weaveerryan` in this case.
+This definition was added when it loaded `twig.xml`, and now we're going to change.
+Just focus on the second part of the `if`: it calls `$def->addMethodCall()` and passes it `addGlobal` and two arguments: our key from the config, and the value - `weaverryan` in this case.

 If you read the Twig documentation, it tells you that if you want to add a global variable, you can call `addGlobal` on the `Twig_Environment` object.
 And that's exactly what this does.
-And this is basically what *all* extension classes are doing.
+This type of stuff is *super* typical for extensions.

 If you refresh without any debug code, we'll get a working page again.
 Now open up the cached container - `app/cache/dev/appDevDebugProjectContainer.php`